Blue rock thrush: Description

 The blue rock thrush is a starling-sized bird, 21–23 cm in length with a long slim bill.
 The breeding male of the nominate subspecies is unmistakable, with all blue-grey plumage apart from its darker wings.
 Females and immatures are much less striking, with dark brown upperparts, and paler brown scaly underparts.
 The male of the subspecies M. s. philippensis has rufous-chestnut plumage from the mid-breast down to the undertail.
 Both sexes lack the reddish outer tail feathers of rock thrush.

-The male blue rock thrush sings a clear, melodious call that is similar to, but louder than the call of the rock thrush.
+The male blue rock thrush sings a clear, melodious call that is similar to, but louder than, the call of the rock thrush.

 Distribution and habitat

 The European, north African and southeast Asian birds are mainly resident, apart from altitudinal movements.
 Other Asian populations are more migratory, wintering in sub-Saharan Africa, India and southeast Asia.
 This bird is a very uncommon visitor to northern and western Europe.
+There is some overlap in breeding and wintering ranges with the common rock thrush (Monticola saxatilis); Palearctic and southwestern Asia for breeding and northern Africa for wintering.
+It is known to have been spotted in North America twice: once in British Columbia in 1997 and once in Oregon and the Farallon Islands in 2024.
+It is unclear whether the Oregon and Farallon Islands spottings were the same bird.

 Behaviour

-Blue rock thrush breeds in open mountainous areas.
-It nests in rock cavities and walls, and usually lays 3-5 eggs.
+The blue rock thrush breeds in open mountainous areas.
+It nests in rock cavities and walls, and usually lays 3–5 eggs.
 An omnivore, the blue rock thrush eats a wide variety of insects and small reptiles in addition to berries and seeds.